 It was about the third or fourth time I had heard that phrase uttered in a prospective client pitch, but I could tell something wasn’t clicking.
 Looking around the room, the Japanese staff at the local office were all nodding in agreement, but it was clear the American CEO wasn’t entirely on board.
 Something wasn’t clicking for him like it was for the branch staff.
-While the oversight ended up costing us a potential client, there was a valuable long-term lesson we could salvage from the ashes: even among English speakers, what is understood by the phrase “media relations” varies greatly.
+While the oversight ended up costing us a potential client as a PR agency in Japan, there was a valuable long-term lesson we could salvage from the ashes: even among English speakers, what is understood by the phrase “media relations” varies greatly.

 Wait, you might say, what do you mean?
 Isn’t media relations at its core just having great connections with journalists?
 Don’t all PR agencies across the globe have this?
 While true, the issue is more nuanced in Japan.
 As with many things here, the Galapagos-like conditions in which the local market developed have given rise to a very different environment from most other first-world nations.
 What this means is that while the media and working cultures may look very similar at first glance, if you dig a little deeper, you’ll often find that Japan is an entirely different beast.

 Take Japan’s media market for example.
 From the outside, it looks very similar to the rest of the world’s.
 We have newspapers, magazines, online outlets, and TV programs just like everywhere else.
 It’s only until you look past the surface that you realize our newspaper circulations number in the millions, and the country still has a deep distrust for new platforms like social media.
 As legacy media drop like flies across the globe, Japan’s outlets continue to exert unbelievable influence, especially with older and wealthier demographics, who at the end of the day, are the ones that make the most important decisions.
 While youth may be quickly becoming digital natives, for much of the adult population, print is still king in Japan.